Who this is for — Anyone who wants to improve measurably, avoiding emotional assessments based on single days or single trades.

 - Operational actions: what to keep, reduce, suspend, or test.

 Example — The month closes positive, but the report shows 70% of profit came from two high-volatility days while the rest was flat.
-You update filters and reduce overtrading in low-vol sessions, improving future robustness.
+You update filters and reduce overtrading in low-vol sessions.

 - What it is: periodic reporting of performance, risk, and process.

-- Quick check: verify each report produces concrete, traceable actions.
+- Quick check: each report produces concrete actions.